Theses

 Cohort: Cohort 1

-Date: June 26, 2024
+Date Awarded: June 26, 2024

-Link: View publication
+Link: View thesis

 Thomas' doctoral thesis is a comprehensive study into structural battery electrodes, from transition metal oxide coatings to computational modelling of carbon fibre anodes during charging.